datacommonsorg/docsite/custom_dc/custom_data.md

 `properties`

 : Additional Data Commons properties associated with this variable.
 These are Data Commons property entities.
-See [Representing statistics in Data Commons](https://github.com/datacommonsorg/data/blob/master/docs/representing_statistics.md) for more details.
+See [Representing statistics in Data Commons](https://github.com/datacommonsorg/data/blob/master/docs/representing_statistics.md){: target="_blank"} for more details.

 Each property is specified as a key:value pair.
 Here are some examples: